blaisewf/rvc-cli/README.md

 ### Todo

-- [ ] Optimize the download of prerequisites so as not to run it every time main.py is executed.
+- [ ] Improve the efficiency of prerequisite download to avoid running it every time `main.py` is executed.
-- [ ] Fix Google Colab (missing some updates)
+- [ ] Resolve issues with Google Colab (missing some updates)

 ### Table of Contents